vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 The [about-time](https://foundryvtt.com/packages/about-time) module is used for many other modules but can also be used on its own.

-Most settings can be imported and exported between these two modules with these notable exceptions:
+Most settings can be imported and exported between these two modules without issue.

-- There seems to be inconsistency in how about-time handles intercalary days so calendars that have intercalary days do not quite line up with about-time's time, the days will be slightly off.

 #### Calendar/Weather